jules2689/trudeau/trudeau/2020-04-21/post_news.md

  health authorities are closely monitoring for continuedand  slowing of the epidemic, while carefully considering approaches to ease public health restrictions when and where there is possible.
 But there are hard truths that haven't changed.
 This is a marathon and we're going to have to plan, pace ourselves and not take sharp turns.
-The second truth, there is stilla  of unknowns and no 100% proven path before US To get this right, there will bea  to learn as we go, evaluate and adjust as we take cautious steps.
+The second truth, there is stilla  of unknowns and no 100% proven path before us.
+To get this right, there will bea  to learn as we go, evaluate and adjust as we take cautious steps.
-These next steps may sound challenging, but there are things we learned and things we know will keep US safe as we carefully navigate this path forward together.
+These next steps may sound challenging, but there are things we learned and things we know will keep us safe as we carefully navigate this path forward together.
 We know that the epidemiology ineach  is different, so the approaches won't all be the same.
 We know the timing, types and range of public health measures will be tailored to address the unique challenges and context ofthe  in each province andterritory. additional measures may need be to adopted and maintained to protect vulnerablepopulations  high-risk settings within jurisdictions.